 Simply put, you’ll write a series of ups and downs for your hero within this act.
 Things will look great but then take a dramatic turn for the worse.
 And just when your hero has been beaten up by life, make sure they receive a break or two at an opportune time.

-Then I realized that this was my world and my characters.
+Then I realized that this was my world and these were my characters.
 You can always find a way out of the impenetrable dungeon you left poor Zarahi in.
 It just has to make sense and be plausible, but you have the advantage of being a Creator of your universe.

 You got this.